manishchaulagain1/ecommerce_manishchaulagain/lab_manual/lab1.md

 ## Output

 We performed basic setup and configured the necessary settings for further progress in the ecommerce project.The database and tables have been initialized and created.
-We can verify and check the output by going to the admin backend in the browser 'http://127.0.0.1:8000/admin'.Also, we were able to perform any CRUD operation as desired in the Brand section.
+We can verify and check the output by going to the admin backend in the browser 'http://127.0.0.1:8000/admin'.
+Also, we were able to perform any CRUD operation as desired in the Brand section.

 ## Conclusion